Meteorology: useful websites

 The Astrophysics Data System (ADS) is a digital library portal for researchers in astronomy and physics.
 It consists of three bibliographic databases; Astronomy and Astrophysics, Physics, and arXiv e-prints.
 This site is hosted by the School of Physics & Astronomy at the University of Nottingham.

 This is a joint venture between the departments of Chemistry, Applied Mathematics and Theoretical Physics and Geography at the University of Cambridge.
 It hosts the sites for the Atmospheric Chemistry Modelling Support Unit, European Ozone Research Coordinating Unit, IUPAC Sub-committee on gas kinetic data evaluation and the NERC UTLS Ozone Programme.

-- UK Air Quality Archive
+- UK-AIR, Air Quality Information Resource

 - University of Wyoming, Department of Atmospheric Sciences

 The Department's weather page links to global surface observations.
 There is US meteorological information, including surface maps, frontal analyses and forecasts, daily climate maps and meteorological buoys.

 A German language site with an extensive collection of data and charts from various meteorological services.
 Data includes current observations, forecasts and analyses with some archives extending back 100 years.
 Coverage is good for Germany and much of northern Europe.
 There are charts for 30 year averages for world temperature, radiation and precipitation.
 The site can be run through Internet browser translation functions.

 - British Antarctic Survey